schlagenhauf/ece_talk_2024/slides.md

 ### Exploration vs Stabilization

 * Startups are fragile -> reduce risk
-* Risk <=> uncertainty
+* Risk = uncertainty
 * So: Build stuff, throw it at the user, learn, reduce uncertainty
-* But: Only bastel creates its own risk, worst case: complete stand still
+* But: Only prototyping creates its own risk: Technological debt
-* Technological debt
+* Worst case: complete stand-still

+Note: Engineers are susceptible to overengineering

 ----

-### Plot: pace
+### Plot: line to completion

+Note: mention simplification, environment may change, pivot

 ----

-### Be clear - prototype or platform?
+### Prototype or Product?

+* Get clear on expectations!
-* Either prototype or build platform
+* Either you prototype or you build components of your product
 * Prototype: Take all the shortcuts you can to achieve your learning
-* Platform: Do it proper the first time.
+* Product: Do it proper the first time.
 It only gets worse.
+* Don't let your prototype become your product
 * Be rigorous

 ----

-### About pace
+### Adjust your pace often

-* Find the right pace
 * Be sensible to inefficiencies
 * Too rigid -> loosen structures
 * Too chaotic -> find the most central element, nail it down
+* Don't overshoot

 ----